rossanx/akfs/docs/journal.md

 =======================================================================

-3 - Kernel main file (src/kernel/kalimera.s - TO BE UPLOADED YET)
+3 - Kernel main file (src/kernel/kalimera.s)

 +-- Timestamp: 2020-01-07-13:20 ---+

 The idea is to create the bare bones functionality in one file, and